steemit/smt-whitepaper/cbt-manual/manual.md

 2a2.
 There is a fee for launching a token, paid to the blockchain.

 **2b.
 Token Parameters
 2b1.
+Descriptor
+2b2.
 ICO
-2b2.
+2b3.
 Market Maker
-2b3.
+2b4.
 Inflation
-2b4.
+2b5.
 Structures
-2b5a.
+2b6a.
 Rewards Curves
-2b5b.
+2b6b.
 Target Votes Per Day
-2b5c.
+2b6c.
 Regeneration times
-2b5d. ...
+2b6d. ...
 All other Structures/Parameters**

 3. Ecosystem Apps Supporting SMTs
 4. Conclusion

 # Introduction

+TODO:  Talk about value proposition, proposal for STEEM

+# Owner's manual

-This manual will explain the nuts and bolts of how CBT's work.
+This manual will explain the nuts and bolts of how SMT's work.
-The intended audience is technical users who want to create their own CBT.
+The intended audience is technical users who want to create their own SMT.

-# Reserving a name
+## Reserving a name

-After you've decided on a name for your CBT, you are ready to create the CBT's *control account*.
-This control account will be able to design the CBT's policies, launch the CBT, and modify certain CBT parameters after launch.
+After you've decided on a name for your SMT, you are ready to create the SMT's *control account*.
+This control account will be able to design the SMT's policies, launch the SMT, and modify certain SMT parameters after launch.

-The CBT's name will be the same as the name of its control account.
+The SMT's name will be the same as the name of its control account.

 TODO:  Add or link to detailed instructions showing how to create an account with the CLI wallet.